joeldsouzax/konscious/README.md

 - error pages
 - show which user went to which event on ui for admins
 - show users have been to these events

+## TODO
+- name of the member on QR CODE instead of email
+- remove birth date
+- make qr smaller
+- error message for admin qr code login